Carl Rogers – Locus of Evaluation

 ‘In most statements which make or imply a value judgment, the spatial locus of the origin of the evaluation can be rather readily inferred.’

-This ‘spatial locus’ (i.e., place) can be internal or external.
+This ‘spatial locus’ (i.e., place) is generally seen by modern-day person-centred counsellors as being either internal or external.

 Internal or External Locus of Evaluation

 If a person is operating from an internal locus of evaluation, then they trust their own instincts – that is, they use their organismic valuing process.

 However, many people operate from an external locus of evaluation; this means that they introject the values of others, often parents or significant others, through conditions of worth acquired in childhood.

 ‘People often judge themselves according to whether others find them acceptable or wanting’ (Tolan, 2003: 5).
 The culture can also be a key source of introjected values.

 There are probably very few people who manage always to operate through an internal locus of evaluation, but this becomes increasingly feasible as they progress through the seven stages of process.

 But just as it is common for a person to operate sometimes from an internal and sometimes from an external locus of evaluation at different times, depending on what else is going on for them, so it is natural to oscillate between the stages of process to an extent.